ad-am7/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when the car changes lanes, or the car drives on a more aggressive bend in the road.
+This may not be identified by the pipeline in its current form.

-The masking accepts the region directly in front of the car.
+Further, The ROI masking accepts the region directly in front of the car.
 So any line marking, such as directional arrows in car parks, toll stations etc, may throw up odd results.

 Another shortcoming could be that the pipeline was not tested for differing light conditions.